• Skip to primary navigation

 • To make the sausages easier to stuff into the jar, cut them into quarters or slice them.

 • SERVING: Enjoy this special dish served cold on a plate with a spoon or two of the pickling liquid.
-Pickled sausages go great with a slice of fresh bread.
-Experts add a glass of well-chilled beer!
+Pickled sausages pair perfectly with a slice of fresh bread.
+For connoisseurs, a glass of well-chilled beer is the ideal accompaniment!

-• SHELF LIFE: You can taste the sausages about one week after you have pickled them.
-They will keep in the fridge for 3-4 weeks, including the time spent pickling.
+• SHELF LIFE: You can start tasting the sausages about one week after pickling.
+They will keep in the fridge for 3-4 weeks, including the pickling time.

 Calories: 118kcal | Carbohydrates: 22g | Protein: 2g | Fat: 1g | Saturated Fat: 1g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 1g | Cholesterol: 1mg | Sodium: 320mg | Potassium: 351mg | Fiber: 3g | Sugar: 14g | Vitamin A: 545IU | Vitamin C: 89mg | Calcium: 47mg | Iron: 1mg